Path of Exile Delve League Beginner’s Guide

 - Blue beams of light – Azurite

-The other reward for completing each Delve is a pile of Azurite.
+The other reward for completing certain Azurite Delves is a pile of Azurite.
 This is banked on your characters, and can then be turned over to Niko in exchange for things like Crawler upgrades and Resonators.

 There are lots of stats that can be upgraded with the Crawler.
 The primary stat categories are as follows: